Skip to main content

 Council Leader during investment period

 Political leader of the Conservative administration that approved and supported the borrowing strategy.
+Served as a director of Thameswey Ltd from 2012 to 2018 while simultaneously leading the council that funded it.
 Provided political backing for the commercial ventures championed by council officers.

 Ann-Marie Barker